Image: "Impetigo" by James Heilman, MD is licensed under CC BY-SA 3.0. Link to the source.

 - Clinical Examination: The presence of honey-coloured crusts on erythematous bases is typically diagnostic of non-bullous impetigo.

-- Bacterial Swab: A swab of the affected area may be taken for culture and sensitivity testing, particularly in recurrent cases, to guide antibiotic therapy.
+- Bacterial Swab: A swab of the affected area may be taken for culture and sensitivity testing, particularly in recurrent cases, severe infections, or when MRSA is suspected.

-- Differential Diagnosis: Consider other conditions that may present similarly, such as herpes simplex, eczema herpeticum, or contact dermatitis.
+- Differential Diagnosis: Consider other conditions that may present similarly, such as:

 Management and Treatment